Understanding Your Pathology Report: Breast Cancer

 The Gross Description

-The gross description describes what the pathologist received and sees with the naked eye.
+The gross description describes what the pathologist received and saw with the naked eye.

-• In a biopsy, the specimen is often a small piece of tissue.
+• In a biopsy, the sample is often a small piece of tissue.
 The pathologist may describe the color, shape, feeling, and size of the tissue.

-• After a breast cancer surgery, large pieces of tissue and lymph nodes may be described in the report.
-This description might discuss"inked" margins or sutures, which the surgeon adds so the pathologist can tell "which end is up" once the tissue is removed from the body.
-There may be mention of surgical clips or wires that were used by the surgeon to be sure that the suspicious area was removed.
+• After breast cancer surgery, large pieces of tissue and lymph nodes may be described in the report.
+This description might mention "inked" margins or sutures, which the surgeon adds so the pathologist can tell "which end is up" after the tissue is taken out of the body.
+The report may also mention surgical clips or wires that were used by the surgeon to be sure that the correct area was taken out.

 • After a sentinel node biopsy, the gross description may say a lymph node is "hot,” which refers to the radioactive tracer that is used by the surgeon to find the sentinel node.
-A lymph node may also be called "blue,” due to the presence of dye that can also be used to find the node.
-The pathologist often then describes how the tissue was divided up for further analysis.
+A lymph node may also be called "blue” if a blue dye was used to find the node.
+The pathologist may describe how they divided the tissue for further analysis.

-The gross description tells us the size of the tissue being looked at, but not the size of the actual cancer.
-The gross description isn't helpful in telling us about the stage of the cancer or which treatment might be best..
+The gross description tells you the size of the tissue being looked at, but not the size of the actual cancer.
+The gross description isn't helpful in telling you about the stage of your cancer or which treatment might be best.
 We will discuss these in the next sections.

 Microscopic Diagnosis

 This section may be called “microscopic diagnosis,” “description,” or just “diagnosis.”
-This part of the report is most useful for you.
+This part of the report has the most useful information for you.
 Not every report goes through the microscopic diagnosis in the same order.
 Some use different terms to describe the same thing.
-In this section, we will discuss each part of the microscopic diagnosis section in detail.
-Sometimes the tests are done in different labs or take different times to complete, which means you may not get all the results at once.
+In this section, we will go over each part of the microscopic diagnosis section in detail.
+Sometimes the tests are done in different labs or take different lengths of time to complete, so you may not get all your results at once.
 It is important to wait for all the results to best understand your cancer.

 Type of Breast Cancer

-Almost all breast cancers start in glandular tissue, called adenocarcinomas (cancer of the glandular tissue).
+Almost all breast cancers start in glandular tissue, and are called adenocarcinomas (cancer of the glandular tissue).
 They are further named by where they start in the breast and how they look under the microscope.
-To better understand this section, you need to have some knowledge of normal breast tissue.

-• Breast tissue is composed of lobules, which produce milk; and ducts, which carry the milk to the nipple.
+• Breast tissue is made up of lobules, which produce milk; and ducts, which carry the milk to the nipple.

-• Along with the cancer type, it can be non-invasive, which means it does not spread beyond the lobule or duct, or invasive, which means it has spread beyond the lobule or duct.
+• Breast cancer can be non-invasive, which means it does not spread beyond the lobule or duct, or invasive, which means it has spread beyond the lobule or duct.

 Types of Non-Invasive Breast Cancer